[Home]

 Music Ministry

 Music has always had an important place in Lutheran worship.
-From the German chorales to contemporary hymnody, to the addition of hymns from various cultures, Lutherans have always held to the motto: Bis orat, qui contat.” (“Those who sing pray twice.”).
+From the German chorales to contemporary hymnody, to the addition of hymns from various cultures, Lutherans have always held to the motto: Bis orat, qui contat.” (“Those who sing pray twice.”)
 Music enlivens our worship and allows the emotions and thoughts of our hearts to be expressed as our offering to God.
 We use a variety of musical settings in our Sunday Eucharists, as well as a wide range of hymns.
 Instrumental accompaniment also enhances our music at our festival celebrations.

 Salem is a singing congregation!
 We have choir opportunities for all ages.